ryanwdavies/final-project-ThamesBoats/README.md

 ## Responding to the project requirements

+#### Smart  Contract code
+The ThamesBoats smart contract code in commented using Natspec-style comment and Doxgen strings.
+An issue was encountered in this area with the Truffle docstring parser, *(please see Project experiences below)*.
+The contract also adheres to the [Solidity style guide](https://solidity.readthedocs.io/en/v0.5.2/style-guide.html) to follow the recommend contract layout and style points.

+* *Smart Contract code should be commented according to the [specs in the documentation](https://solidity.readthedocs.io/en/v0.4.21/layout-of-source-files.html#comments)*

 #### User Interface Requirements:
 The requirement listed below are demonstrated in the UI.
 Please note, the page may need refreshing to update with the latest results, since the UI is very simple.